axibase/atsd-use-cases/research/expatriation/README.md

 ## On-Loading Expatriation Data

-The data published by the Federal Register requires an intermediate ETL step in order to be available for analysis.
+The data published by the Federal Register requires an intermediate ETL step to be available for analysis.
 This extraction-transformation-loading procedure is implemented by a [web crawler](https://github.com/axibase/atsd-data-crawlers/tree/irs-expatriation-data-crawler) built specifically for the task of tracking Federal Register publications for new expatriation data releases.

 The Web Crawler operates according to this workflow: